prod-feng/Install-XDMod-SUPReMM-on-Centos-7/README.md

  Please be aware, the output of Slurm's "sacct" does not match XDMoD very well, you might need to manually adjust it.

- To my experience, the most problems for using XDMoD/SUPReMM are the database issues and slight differences of the format of job info between Slurm and XDMod.
+ To my experience, the most problems for using XDMoD/SUPReMM are the database issues and slight differences of the format of job info between Slurm and XDMoD.